Theory and interpretability of Quantum Extreme Learning Machines: a Pauli-transfer matrix approach: Exact feature isolation criterion: null-space condition

 \section{Exact feature isolation criterion: null-space condition}

-\Cref{eq_feat_decod} is equivalent to requiring $\wv R = \omega e_r^\top$ with some scalar weight $\omega$, i.e., $e_r^\top\in \reals^\numF$ belongs to the row-space of the effective PTM $R\in \reals^{\numM\times \numF}$.
+\Cref{eq_feat_decod} is equivalent to requiring $\wv^\top R = \omega e_r^\top$ with some scalar weight $\omega$, i.e., $e_r^\top\in \reals^\numF$ belongs to the row-space of the effective PTM $R\in \reals^{\numM\times \numF}$.
 This, in turn, is equivalent to \beq \ev_r\perp \nullsp(R),\qquad \text{($r$-th feature isolatable)} \eeq i.e., the $r$-th component of every (basis) vector of $\nullsp(R)$ must be zero.
-If \cref{eq_isocrit_nullsp} is met, the solution for $\wv$ is provided by the pseudoinverse $R^+$ via \beq \wv = \omega \ev_r^\top R^+ \eeq up to a term $\propto h(\Imat_\numM - RR^+)$ with an arbitrary vector $h\in \reals^{1\times \numM}$ accounting for the non-uniqueness of the solution if $R$ does not have full row rank.
+If \cref{eq_isocrit_nullsp} is met, the solution for $\wv$ is provided by the pseudoinverse $R^+$ via \beq \wv^\top = \omega \ev_r^\top R^+ \eeq up to a term $\propto h(\Imat_\numM - RR^+)$ with an arbitrary vector $h\in \reals^{1\times \numM}$ accounting for the non-uniqueness of the solution if $R$ does not have full row rank.
 Without this term, \cref{eq_isocrit_sol} represents the minimum-norm solution.

 Consider the case where $R\in \reals^{\numM\times \numF}$ is dense and \emph{quasi-random}, arising, e.g., for a Haar-random unitary $U$.
 For $\numM<\numF$, the null space is necessarily nonzero and in random orientation.
-Accordingly, the probability that all vectors of $\nullsp(R)$ have the same component vanish is essentially zero, such that no features are isolatable.
+Accordingly, the probability that the same component vanishes for all vectors of $\nullsp(R)$ is essentially zero, such that no features are isolatable.
 Once $\numM\geq \numF$, $R$ has full column rank, hence $\nullsp(R)=0$ and the null-space condition in \cref{eq_isocrit_nullsp} is trivially fulfilled, implying that all $\numF$ features become instantly isolatable for a random $R$.
-In this case one may define $W=R^+ = R^\top$ and assign $\wv = \Pi_r W$ with a $\Pi_r$ that projects onto the $r$-th coordinate.
-This $W$ fulfills the slightly more general condition of finding a matrix $W\in \reals^{\numM\times \numM}$ such that $WR = [\Imat_{\numM}, 0_{\numF-\numM}]$, thereby isolating all $\numM$ features. \footnote{Writing the PTM as $R=[R_1, R_2]$ with $R_2\in \reals^{\numM\times(\numF-\numM)}$, this requires in general $R_2=0$, which is not fulfilled for typical (random) unitaries except if symmetries are present and the basis is ordered accordingly (e.g., the parity symmetry of the TFIM would allow a diagonal block structure of $R$ with $\numM=\numF/2$).}
+In this case one may define $W=R^+ = (R^\top R)^{-1} R^\top$ and assign $\wv^\top = \ev_r^\top W$.